-The applicant has submitted revised Final Site Plans for administrative approval, but the plans cannot be stamped for final approved until all of the required conditions of the Special Development Option (SDO) Agreement are met.
-Among the conditions for approval include City Attorney and Community Development Department Staff approval of the deed restrictions which includes review of the Master Deed and Subdivision Plan.
+The applicant has submitted revised Final Site plans for administrative approval, but the plans cannot be stamped for final approval until all of the required conditions of the Special Development Option (SDO) Agreement are met.
+Among the conditions for approval include City Attorney and Community Development Department Staff approval of the deed restrictions which includes favorable review of the Master Deed and Subdivision Plan.
 The applicant has been working with the City Attorney on this matter.

-The applicant received the first one-year extension of the Preliminary Site Plan approval from City Council on November 13, 2007.
-The applicant has now requested a second extension of the Preliminary Site Plan approval, citing economic conditions beyond their control.
+The applicant received the first one-year extension of the Preliminary Site Plan approval from City Council on November 13, 2007 and a second one-year extension on March 3, 2008.
+Flagstar Bank has now taken over the project and is requesting a third extension of the Preliminary Site Plan approval, indicating that the bank will be working to resolve the remaining issues.
 The Zoning Ordinance allows for up to three, one-year extensions of Preliminary and Final Site Plan approvals.
-The Planning Division is not aware of any changes to the ordinances or surrounding land uses which would affect the approval of the requested extension for one year.
+The Planning Division is not aware of any changes to the ordinances or surrounding land uses, which would affect the approval of the requested extension for one year.
 Approval of the one year extension of Preliminary Site Plan is recommended.

-RECOMMENDED ACTION: Approval of a request from ADCO, Group, LLC for a one year extension of Preliminary Site approval for SP05-24, Brooktown, a mixed use condominium project located on the south side of Grand River Avenue between Market Street and Meadowbrook Road in Section 23 in the Gateway East District and with the Special Development Option.
+RECOMMENDED ACTION: Approval of a request from Flagstar Bank for a one year extension of Preliminary Site Plan approval for SP05-24, Brooktown, a mixed use condominium project located on the south side of Grand River Avenue between Market Street and Meadowbrook Road in Section 23, in the Gateway East District with a Special Development Option.

-1 2 Y N
+2 Y N

 Mayor Landry

-Mayor Pro Tem Capello
+Mayor Pro Tem Gatt

-Council Member Crawford
+Council Member Burke

-Council Member Gatt
+Council Member Crawford L